MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/pre-backup-and-post-backup-scripts.md

 ## Specify pre-backup and post-backup scripts

+To specify pre-backup and post-backup scripts, follow these steps:

 1. On the protected computer, open the *ScriptingConfig.xml* file in an XML or text editor.

    > [!NOTE]